MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Description | Inbound rule for Performance Logs and Alerts traffic.
 [TCP-In] |
 | Remote Addresses | [Management Computers](#managementaddresses), [Domain Controllers](#domaincontrolleraddresses) |

 This rule is governed by the [EnablePerformanceLogAccess](#enableperformancelogaccess) setting.
+The scope of this rule can further be limited by enabling the [BlockManagementFromDomainControllers](#blockmanagementfromdomaincontrollers) setting.

 #### COM+ Remote Administration (DCOM-In)